15 Days in Vietnam - A Detailed Itinerary

 Here's a detailed itinerary of my 15 days in Vietnam, including the places I stayed at, some good food & drink recommendations and a brief description of things to do in each place.
 There is no order of preference - we started from the North and worked our way South due to the weather forecast.

-Oh, and the only currency to pay in Vietnam is Vietnamese dong VND (I have listed the prices of the hotels in USD as I booked them on booking.com).
+Oh, and the only currency to pay in Vietnam is Vietnamese dong VND (I have listed the prices of the hotels and hostels in USD as I booked them all on booking.com).

 Days 1 to 6: Hanoi, Ninh Bình & Ha Long Bay